 At this point, you can slip a stitch holder onto the needle to mark the end of the row.
-Or, you can just note where the tail from your cast on is; this is the end of the row.Continue to 3 of 10 below.
+Or, you can note where the tail from your cast on is; this is the end of the row.

-Knitting the Ribbing
+Knit the Ribbing

-If you're not used to knitting with double-pointed needles, you might need to knit a little more slowly than usual in order to control all those needles.
-Once you've knit a couple of rounds, the work will feel much more stable.Continue to 4 of 10 below.
+If you're new to double-pointed needles, you might need to knit a little slower than usual.
+Once you've knit a couple of rounds, the work will begin to flow and feel much more stable.

-Knitting the Leg
+Knit the Leg

-Knitting the Heel Flap
+Knit the Heel Flap

 - Knit the first 10 stitches of the round onto one needle.

-- Row 1: (wrong side) Slip the first stitch purlwise with the yarn in front, purl the rest of the stitches.
+- Row 1 (wrong side): Slip the first stitch purlwise with the yarn in front, purl the rest of the stitches.

-- Row 2: *Slip the first stitch purlwise with the yarn in back, knit the next stitch.
-Repeat from * across.
+- Row 2: Slip the first stitch purlwise with the yarn in back, knit the rest of the stitches.

 - Repeat these two rows 4 more times, until you've worked 10 rows total, ending on the knit side.

-Turning the Heel
+Turn the Heel

 As before, slip the stitches purlwise with the yarn in front.

 - Row 1: Slip 1, purl 5, purl 2 together, purl one.
 Turn the work, leaving one stitch unworked.

-- Row 2: Slip 1, knit 3, slip, slip, knit, knit 1.
+- Row 2: Slip 1, knit 3, slip, slip, knit (SSK), knit 1.
 Turn the work, leaving one stitch unworked.

 - Row 3: Slip 1, purl 4, purl 2 together.
 Turn the work.
 There are no unworked stitches.

-- Row 2: Knit straight around with no decreasing.
+- Row 2: Knit every stitch.

 - Repeat these two rows until you have five stitches on each of the second and third needles; 20 stitches total.

-Knitting the Foot
+Knit the Foot

-Once you have the gusset shaped and are back to just 20 stitches, knit straight for another inch.
-This makes the main foot of the sock.Continue to 9 of 10 below.
+Once you have the gusset shaped and are back to 20 stitches, knit every stitch in every round for another inch.
+This makes the foot part of the sock.

-Knitting the Sock Toe
+Knit the Sock Toe

-- Row 2: Knit straight with no decreasing.
+- Row 2: Knit every stitch.

 - Row 3: Repeat row 1.
 You will have 12 stitches remaining.

-Finishing the Sock
+Finish the Sock